-Finally, note that $\pi_1 Y_n$ is exactly the pure w-braid group $PwB_n$ : since each ring has to return to its original position and orientation, each does an even number of flips.
-The flips (or wens) can all be moved to the bottoms of the braid diagram strands (to the bottoms of the tubes, to the beginning of words), at a possible cost, as specified by
+Finally, note that $\pi_1 Y_n$ is exactly the pure w-braid group PwB_n : since each ring has to return to its original position and orientation, each does an even number of flips.
+The flips (or wens) can all be moved to the bottoms of the braid diagram strands (to the bottoms of the tubes, to the beginning of words), at a possible cost, as specified by Equation (16).

-/2 29 The term wen was coined by Kanenobu and Shima in [51]

-- 1 Equation (16).
 Once together, they pairwise cancel each other.
+As a result, this group can be thought of as not containing wens at all.

+21The term wen was coined by Kanenobu and Shima in [51].

-As a result, this group 2 can be thought of as not containing wens at all. - 2.5.5 The relationship with u-braids For the sake of ignoring strand permutations, we restrict our attention to pure braids. - By Section 2.3.2, for any expansion $Z^u$ : $PuB_n \to \mathcal{A}n^u$ , where $PuB_n$ is the "usual" braid group and $A_n^u$ is the algebra of horizontal chord diagrams on n strands, there is a square of maps as follows:
+$\frac{1}{2}$ 2.5.5 The relationship with u-braids For the sake of ignoring strand permutations, we restrict our attention to pure braids.

+By Section 2.3.2, for any expansion Z^u : $PuB_n \to A_n^u$, where PuB_n is the "usual" braid group and A_n^u is the algebra of horizontal chord diagrams on n strands, there is a square of maps as follows: